Lily101104/lily101104.github.io/index.md

 Manor High School is a Successful Section Having been placed in state to our Windonsombo Percussion Soloist as well as our other Soloist.
 We consist of a Drumline(Snares, Quads, and Basses).
 Our pit(keyboard players, timpani, synthesizer, and other percussionists) in the fall semester.
 During the spring we are divide into Our respectible bands.

-**In band we are asked to create an image to show the world, even from a young age to paint an outlined image.
-Each canvese  is diffrent, as like music.
-Marching band impirticular when learning a new peices of music is hard, but yet we all have diffrent reasons to be there.
-Although our main reason over all is when we are on that feild nothing else matters.
-The world is in the palm of our hand, it is our Camalot it is our time to shine.
-When we play that feeling is exhilarating beyond words.**

 Meet the MHS Drumline
 2016-2017